 Travel Broadens the Mind

-Students in Cougar Prep through Kindergarten typically go on field study day trips in the local DFW metroplex.
-These field study trips line up with their project-based learning curriculum.
-They include museums, working farms, the fire station down the road, the nature center across the street, and more.
-Part of field study also involves inviting subject matter experts to come onto our campus and be interviewed by the students.
-These visits have included the mayor, a pilot, a surgeon, a police officer, a fire fighter, a paleontologist (yes we have one on staff!), authors, artists and more.
-All of these field studies are designed to further enrich the learning of our students.
+Students in Cougar Prep through Kindergarten take field study day trips in the local DFW metroplex.
+These field study trips are intentionally aligned with their Project-Based Learning curriculum.
+Locations include but are not limited to museums, farms, fire stations, and nature centers..
+Another important aspect of field study involves inviting subject matter experts to come to our campus to conduct presentations and demonstrations.
+These visits have included the mayor, doctors, emergency responders, scientists, authors, and artists.

 As students progress through first, second and third grade, they continue visiting the DFW metroplex to conduct their field study.
 During these school years, the experiences become more robust and the subject matter experts are more elaborate and detailed.
 As with all field study, locations and experts are carefully selected to align with the Project-Based Learning curriculum and enrich classroom learning.
 Locations include but are not limited to museums, farms, aquariums, and nature centers.
 Students in these school years have the opportunity to meet with scientists, authors, university professors, and cultural experts.

 In Grade 4-5, we continue the day trips but begin to introduce field study programs that are little farther away.
 We travel across the DFW metroplex and within the state.
 Every two years, students will take an out-of-state, multi-day field study trip to Walt Disney World in Orlando, FL.
 This trip culminates months of work on the students Imagineering project.
 Students visit Disney to research roller coasters, meet with Disney Imagineers, and take daily education classes that explore concepts such as motion and energy.